emmanueldufourq/PAM_TransferLearning/README.md

 <hr>

 # Requirements
-Developed and tested with Python 3.8

 Install all requirements using pip install -r requirements.txt

-The following packages were used in development and have been tested on Ubuntu 20.04.3 LTS (NVIDIA-SMI 470.103.01, CUDA Version: 11.2, cudnn: 8.1.1)
+The following packages were used in development and have been tested on Ubuntu 20.04.3 LTS running Python 3.8 (NVIDIA-SMI 470.103.01, CUDA Version: 11.2, cudnn: 8.1.1)

 * tensorflow==2.7.0
 * SoundFile==0.10.3.post1